Gender-blind: In law

 The legal test of the "reasonable person" has been criticised for being genderblind to be applied in some areas of the law, particularly sexual harassment.
 Women are subjected to more normalised and endemic sexual harassment than men.
 On the grounds of this, the American case of Ellison v.
 Brady 924 F.2d 872 (1991), the court held that "a sex-blind reasonable person standard tends to be male-based and tends to systematically ignore the experiences of women".

 Research

 Gendered treatment prevails all over the world.
 Of a study of organisations which offered women-only services, 23% said that their reason was based on women's inequality and the desire to address that imbalance; 20% that women-only spaces promote female development and empowerment; 18% that they were providing a service not being met by unisex services and which focused on the specific needs of women.

 Studies indicate a broad support for single-sex service options to remain available.
-Of 1000 women polled by the Women's Resource Centre, 97% stated that women should have the option of accessing female-only services if they were victims of sexual assault.
+In a 2011 poll of 1,000 women by the Women's Resource Centre, 97% stated that women should have the option of accessing female-only services if they were victims of sexual assault.
 57% indicated that they would choose a women-only gym over a mixed gym.
 Single-sex services can provide greater comfort and engagement for participants who would otherwise not get involved.